-The music visualizer proposes a way to transform sound relationships into readable visual structures.
-It is not framed as a simple graphic device, but as a tool for research, pedagogical mediation, and interdisciplinary creation.
+It is not framed as a simple graphic resource, but as a tool for research, pedagogical mediation, and interdisciplinary creation.

 Its core logic is based on four relationships: